Wellingking/TensorFlow_ML/Keypoint.md

 saver.save(sess, save_file)
 tf.reset_default_graph() # Remove the previous weights and bias
 saver.restore(sess, save_file) # Load the weights and bias - No Error

+#Parameters
+Dimensionality
+From what we've learned so far, how can we calculate the number of neurons of each layer in our CNN?

+Given:

+our input layer has a width of W and a height of H
+our convolutional layer has a filter size F
+we have a stride of S
+a padding of P
+and the number of filters K,
+the following formula gives us the width of the next layer: W_out =[ (W−F+2P)/S] + 1.

+The output height would be H_out = [(H-F+2P)/S] + 1.

+And the output depth would be equal to the number of filters D_out = K.

+The output volume would be W_out * H_out * D_out.

+Knowing the dimensionality of each additional layer helps us understand how large our model is and how our decisions around filter size and stride affect the size of our network.